Construal Level Theory: Going beyond your senses

 The more psychologically near (distant), the more concrete (abstract) our thinking.

 Imagine, for example, you’re going on a hiking trip next year.
-Thinking about the trip, your likely to imagine the beautiful forest, the sense of accomplishment upon reaching the summit, and the revitalisation of the experience.
+Thinking about the trip, you’re likely to imagine the beautiful forest, the sense of accomplishment upon reaching the summit, and the revitalisation of the experience.

 In other words, you’ll think about the ‘why’, and the general essence of the trip.